- Free Standard Delivery Over £45

 Alcohol and Naproxen

-When taking Naproxen, you shouldn't drink alcohol because it can harm your stomach lining and increase your risk of developing gastritis, a condition with excruciating symptoms.
-Additional consequences of using Naproxen with alcohol include:
+When taking Naproxen tablets, you shouldn't drink alcohol because it can harm your stomach lining and increase your risk of developing gastritis, a condition with excruciating symptoms.
+If you drink alcohol while using Naproxen, the risk of serious stomach side effects is higher.

 - Holes in the gut or stomach